Yilin Ning

 Statistical Software

 SamplingDesignTools.
 Author of the R package that implements tools for working with various epidemiological study designs for studies of binary and survival outcomes.
+The package is cited in the book Controlled Epidemiological Studies.

 Research Experience